AdobeDocs/commerce-extensibility/src/pages/events/convert-field-values.md

 }
 ```

 As an example, the `observer.catalog_product_save_after` event contains a top-level `visibility` field, which must contain an integer value.
-You want to convert these values to strings that match values on the external system.
+Convert these values to strings that match values on the external system.
 The following table describes these values.

 Commerce value | Converted value | Description
 --- | --- | ---